 A growing concern has been Iran's developing relations with countries and leaders in Latin America considered adversaries of the United States, particularly Cuba and Venezuela's Hugo Chavez.
-Ahmadinejad made a high-profile visit to five Latin American countries in November 2009, including Brazil but also including, as expected, Venezuela.
 Of the Latin American countries, Brazil is emerging as its most noteworthy supporter, particularly because of Brazil's engagement with Iran to forge the "Tehran Declaration" on nuclear issues in June 2010.

-Recent State Department terrorism reports have said that Cuba maintains "close relationships with other state sponsors of terrorism such as Iran."
-Iran has offered Bolivia \$1 billion in aid and investment, according to an Associated Press report of November 23, 2008.
 Iran has also apparently succeeded in persuading Brazil to publicly oppose new U.N. sanctions on Iran.
+Recent State Department terrorism reports have said that Cuba, a named state sponsor of terrorism by the United States, maintains "close relationships with other state sponsors of terrorism such as Iran."